11 Halitosis Remedies to Help You Get Rid of Bad Breath

 Brush AND floss

 When determining how to get rid of bad breath, one of the easiest ways is to ensure that you have great dental hygiene.
 Brush and floss every day (and twice a day if possible) to reduce odorous bacteria in the mouth.
 Though skipping flossing may be tempting, it removes bits of food caught between teeth, which can cause bacterial growth (and halitosis) when ignored.
-And here are some more reasons to floss every day.
+(Check out these surprising ways you’re flossing wrong.)
 You should also replace your toothbrush every two to three months so the bristles do not weaken over time and clean your teeth less effectively.
 If your halitosis still persists, you’ll need to take further steps to treat it.

 Clean your tongue